 3.1.8 In the case of ".uk" domain name registrations (including but not limited to ".co.uk", ".org.uk" and ".ltd.uk") the Customer acknowledges and accepts Nominet's Terms and Conditions of Domain Name Registration (as found at https://www.nominet.uk/resources/policy/policies-rules/#registrationterms).

 3.2.1 From time to time, the Supplier may offer free domain name registrations when ordering one or more Service.

-3.2.2 The free domain name must be chosen at checkout with when ordering the Service.
+3.2.2 The free domain name must be chosen at checkout when ordering the associated Service.
 The free domain name cannot be redeemed after the initial order process.